Can you point to any particular book and say it made a significant impact on your preaching?

 I read a lot, but in this list of best books about preaching I’ll be pointing to the small handful of books I can honestly say have made a tangible difference to how I preach.

-I believe is so crucially important that we invest in our selves as preachers because as communicators of the greatest message ever, we should be students of communication.
+I believe is so crucially important that we invest in ourselves as preachers because as communicators of the greatest message ever, we should be students of communication.

 You win by learning the techniques great preachers use for sermon prep and delivery and your church wins by having better preaching.

 To help get you rolling in the right direction here are the top 5 books I’ve ever read on preaching.
-I’d love to hear your recommendations in comments too.

 Top 5 Must-Read Books on Preaching

-If you’re not super big on reading you’ll like this book – I read it in a day but it’s always my go to when I’m struggling to put together a message.
+If you’re not super big on reading you’ll like this book – I read it in a day but it’s always my go-to when I’m struggling to put together a message.

-The authors do a great job at cutting out the fluff and getting straight to practical how-to.
+Lane does a great job at cutting out the fluff and getting straight to practical how-to.

-This book explores the top tricks and techniques of the best communicators at the fastest growing churches in the world.
+This book explores the top tricks and techniques of the best communicators at the fastest-growing churches in the world.

 Even if yours isn’t a mega-church (and even if you don’t want it to be) you’ll still be able to apply these methods to your own preaching at your church.

-2. Communicating for a Change
+2. Communicating For A Change

 Communicating for a Change by Andy Stanley & Lane Jones is the book from this list that I’ve read most recently.